fernandobagtas/MapleMario/README.md

 TODO List:
   - Implement dash
   - Implement scoring system
-  - Implement Memory Management (add a queue and store all the tiles as arrays from when they first spawned and deinstantiate whenever the queue fills up)
-    - Move invisible wall whenever a section of the play area despawns
   - Implement death condition
   - Modify camera control maybe?
 IDK yet
+  - Main menu and pause menu
+     - Doesnt have to be complex.
+Just a play and quit for the main menu and quit and reset for the pause menu is fine
+  - Increasing difficulty as the player goes on (increase space between tile spawns and descrease length of tile spawns maybe?)